Initialize Config

 # Original

-npx --yes @cbnventures/nova@latest utility version
+npx --yes @cbnventures/nova@latest utility initialize

 # Shorthand

-npx --yes @cbnventures/nova@latest util ver
+npx --yes @cbnventures/nova@latest util init

 Note: If you prefer the shorter nova command, see the Setup and Configure guide for installation instructions.